venkatesh02040/prepxpert-m/README.md

 ✔ Score Visualization: PrepXpert provides a dynamic and interactive graphical representation to display users' scores across Communication, Aptitude, and Technical sections.
 Each section is color-coded for clarity, and the overall score is also highlighted.
 The chart updates in real-time after each test, ensuring users can track their progress visually.

 🔐 Authentication & Security :
-✔ Securee with password-based login.
+✔ Secure with password-based login.
 ✔ User data and scores securely stored in JSON Server (hosted on Render).

 📊 Score Analytics & Tracking :